 Assigning a license key to a Virtual SAN cluster

 After you obtain an appropriate license key, assign it to your Virtual SAN cluster.
-Alternatively, you can use an existing Virtual SAN license key if one is available in the inventory of the vCenter Server system.
+Alternatively, use an existing Virtual SAN license key if one is available in the inventory of the vCenter Server system.

 - Required privilege: Global.Licenses

-- If you plan to assign an existing license, verify that the license key is available in the vCenter Server system.
+- If you plan to assign an existing license, verify that the license key is available in the vCenter Server system

 - In the vSphere Web client, navigate to a cluster with enabled Virtual SAN.

-- On the Manage tab, click Settings.
+- Click the Manage tab and then click Settings.